 Ideal picture quality can only be seen dead-center.
 When viewing any 4K tv off-center tends to begin to spoil the quality of the picture.

 Curved TVs have a superior contrast.
-Most reviews of curved TVs reveal that this is more to do with additional technology in the devices rather than the curved screen itself, per se.
+Although, most reviews of curved TVs reveal that this is more to do with additional technology in the devices rather than the curved-screen itself, per se.

 They are less easy to hang on a wall.
 Unlike their flat contemporaries, curved TVs are inherently harder to hang on a wall by virtue of their shape.

-Curved TVs look the business.
-Whilst this is merely a matter of taste, curved TVs are undoubtedly interesting things, in and of themselves, aesthetically.
+Curved TVs really do look the part.
+Whilst this is merely a matter of taste, curved TVs are undoubtedly interesting things, in and of themselves, aesthetically-speaking.